Grand Olympic Auditorium: Closure

 The arena closed its doors in the mid-1980s when promoter Mike Le Bell discontinued his weekly wrestling shows due to low attendance figures when the boom of the professional wrestling era began.
 This was when the wrestling scene shifted from Los Angeles to Dallas' World Class, Minneapolis' AWA, Jim Crockett Promotions Mid-Atlantic/NWA, and Stamford's WWF, now known as the WWE.

+In the early 1980s Golden Voice productions began promoting Punk Rock concerts at the Olympic Auditorium.
+Some the biggest names in the punk scene, Public Image, Black Flag, Circle Jerks, U.K.Subs, Discharge, to name a few.
+If you were a Punk Rocker in Los Angeles during the 1980s, you most likely went to a show at the Olympic Auditorium.

 Reopening

 It reopened in 1993, but the capacity was reduced from 10,400 to just over 7,300.
 In the 2000s the Auditorium sat 7,030 for boxing and wrestling, 4,514 for seated concerts, and 7,007 for general admission concerts.
 Up to 773 seats could be put on the arena floor, which measured 12,100 square feet (110' by 110').

 Throughout the early and mid 1990s, the venue was often the host of many large, all-night rave parties, often held outdoors in the back parking lot, as well as inside the auditorium.
 On New Year's Eve of 1996/1997, a large-scale rave called In Seventh Heaven was being held at the Olympic.
 Dozens of people had to be taken to the hospital from a suspected overdose of a legal high called Liquid fX, which was being handed out at the party.
 The event which had already gathered over 10,000 ravers was shut down by the LAPD before midnight, sending much of the crowd into the street, where a melee broke out between upset revelers and riot police.

 On July 16, 2000, ECW held its Heatwave pay-per-view at the Grand Olympic Auditorium.
 It was ECW's first and only West Coast appearance.
 Prior to the main event, six wrestlers from the LA-based Xtreme Pro Wrestling promotion, who were given front row tickets by promotion owner Rob Zicari, donned shirts of their promotion, which caught the attention of Tommy Dreamer and ECW security and were promptly ejected.
 A brawl followed in the parking lot between XPW ring crew and the ECW locker room, based on false reporting that Francine had been touched by someone from XPW.

 On February 23, 2002, XPW held its Freefall event at the Grand Olympic Auditorium where New Jack tossed Vic Grimes off a 40-foot scaffold.